paritytech/polkadot-sdk/docs/contributor/CONTRIBUTING.md

 3. If you’re still working on your PR, please submit as “Draft”.
 Once a PR is ready for review change the status to “Open”, so that the maintainers get to review your PR.
 Generally PRs should sit for 48 hours in order to garner feedback.
 It may be merged before if all relevant parties had a look at it.
-4. If you’re introducing a major change, that might impact the documentation please add the label `T13-documentation`.
-The docs team will get in touch.
-5. If your PR changes files in these paths:

-   `polkadot` : `^runtime/polkadot`
-   `polkadot` : `^runtime/kusama`
-   `polkadot` : `^primitives/src/`
-   `polkadot` : `^runtime/common`
-   `substrate` : `^frame/`
-   `substrate` : `^primitives/`

-   It should be added to the [security audit board](https://github.com/orgs/paritytech/projects/103) and will need to undergo an audit before merge.
+4. With respect to auditing, please see [AUDIT.md](../AUDIT.md).
+In general, merging to master can happen independent of audit.
-6. PRs will be able to be merged once all reviewers' comments are addressed and CI is successful.
+5. PRs will be able to be merged once all reviewers' comments are addressed and CI is successful.

 **Noting breaking changes:**
 When breaking APIs, the PR description should mention what was changed alongside some examples on how